 Are you conjuring up plans to bring a conure into your home?
 Playful, curious conures can certainly make life interesting!
-Conures are actually considered the comedians of the parrot world.
+Conures are considered the comedians of the parrot world.
 Many conure owners have observed their birds dancing back and forth or mimicking the movements of humans.
 These witty, charismatic birds are experts at drawing-in laughter from their human companions!

-Seeing one conure definitely does not mean you’ve seen them all!
-There are actually about 100 different species that fall under the conure umbrella.
+Seeing one conure does not mean you’ve seen them all!
+There are about 100 different species that fall under the conure umbrella.
 Here’s a list of some of the popular varieties that you may encounter as you search for a conure to call your own:

 What should I consider before buying a conure?